Just Goin' Fishin'

 The Amazon Trail 3

 For a while as a kid I had a thing for rain forests.
 This was after my thing for deserts and before my thing for oceans, but it was the strongest of my biome "things" and lasted a good six or so months in the 3rd grade.
 I'm not exactly sure why rain forests, but I think it was just the beginning of me being a sucker for anything "exotic," which continues right to the present.
-(Heck you could shit in a cup, but if you want to sell it to me, you better call the coffee "Sumatran!")
+(Heck you could shit in a cup, but if you want to sell it to me, you better say it's coffee and call it "Sumatran!")
+(Hmm, tastes nutty!)
 This is why I loved playing the little PC Oregon Trail game clone "Amazon Trail" so much.
 Back in the day they were giving the CD for this game out for free on Cheerios boxes, so we brought it home and quickly got addicted to it.
-Unfortunately "free" apparently meant the shipping had the right to rub the CD in sand before they sent it, so the game never really worked right, but we still played it all the way to the end at least once.
+Unfortunately "free" apparently meant the shipping had the right to rub the CD in sand before they sent it, so the game never really worked right for us, but we still played it all the way to the end at least once.

 It begins with this talking jaguar on a very cool looking shield in a museum who proceeds to lay some very brief exposition on you about being the "chosen one" before whisking you away by ancient magic of some kind to the amazon river delta.
 There you chose your guide and are told to travel to this town at the end of the river called "Vilcabamba" to do something I was never quite sure about.
 It had something to do with trading and solving problems with the people you meet to gain special talismans or something, but the main point of it was, as with all educational PC games in the 90s, actually to "educate" you, and this game spent a lot of time doing just that.
 But with its jungle atmosphere, bird call sound effects, and pan flutes a-plenty, it really does make you feel swept away to some exotic place, which for me is an enjoyable experience.